CasKei/StudyVault/Term4/ISP/Notes/Abstract Class.md

 ## Properties
 - Cannot create instance of abstract class using te `new` operator
-- An abstract method is defind without implementation
+- An abstract method is defined without implementation
 - Implementation is provided by subclass
 - A class that contains abstract methods must be defined as an abstract class
 - Practical advantage: generic programming